Nova XML Guidelines for Book

 Identifiers are set using the @id attribute and must be unique within the book.
 They can be any combination of numbers and letters and must start with a letter, per XML rules.
 Publishers may have IDs on as many other elements as they like and this is encouraged by Nova.
 Unique identifiers allow for the replacement of content while maintaining semantic tagging, retaining statistical usage data, Learning Module links, user bookmarks and cross-site links.

 Nova uses the ISBN to identify books (for example, to match a new part or chapter to its already-created book in the system).
 Make sure to use dashes properly, because ISBN will be displayed exactly as mentioned in the XML.
-Use the
+Use the isbn element with the following attributes to designate the ISBN.

 |10-digit ISBN||<isbn publication-format="print" content-type="ISBN10">5-88-957886-1</isbn>|